 The Battle of South Mills, also known as the Battle of Camden, took place on April 19, 1862 in Camden County, North Carolina.

 Learning that the Confederates were building ironclads at Norfolk, Burnside planned an expedition to destroy the Dismal Swamp Canal locks to prevent transfer of the ships to Albemarle Sound.
 He entrusted the operation to Brig.
 Gen. Jesse L. Reno's command, which embarked on transports from Roanoke Island on April 18.
 By midnight, the convoy reached Elizabeth City and began disembarking troops.
 On the morning of April 19, Reno marched north on the road to South Mills.
 At the crossroads a few miles below South Mills, elements of Col. Ambrose R. Wright's command delayed the Federals until dark.
 Reno abandoned the expedition and withdrew during the night to the transports at Elizabeth City.
 The transports carried Reno's troops to New Bern where they arrived on April 22.

-This scenario is an engagement meeting with variable reinforcement between two armies of equivalent forces (about 15,000 men each) and without any cavalry.
+This scenario is a meeting engagement between two armies of equal force (about 15,000 men each) and without cavalry. .
 The bad weather of the past days has considerably soaked the grounds, complicating the movements of the troops.

 Service gratuit simple et accessible à tous